LuckyForce/PyAsciiBattleship/README.md

 # PyAsciiBattleship
-This is an Python Console App where you can play Battleship shown with Ascii Characters
+This is an Python Console App where you can play Battleship shown with Ascii Characters against a computer or by yourself.
+## This Repository is in progress and not yet playable.